livechat/chat-window-ios/README.md

 ### Assign chat to specific group

 You can route your customers to specific group of agents by providing groupId.
 More information can be found here: https://www.livechatinc.com/kb/dividing-live-chat-by-group/.
+Please pay attention that the `groupId` must be valid otherwise the chat widget may not load properly.

 ```swift
 LiveChat.groupId = "77"